Wanna know how to make your WordPress site secure?

 Vulnerable Plugins and Themes:

 Poorly coded plugins and themes can introduce security vulnerabilities to the website.
-Popular theme and plugin developers regularly release updates that include critical security patches and bug fixes.
+Popular themes and plugin developers regularly release updates that include critical security patches and bug fixes.

 Cross-Site Scripting (XSS):